 - Click Apply to apply the time range to the Dashboards.

-When in Edit mode, you can use measure filters to filter the tiles on a Dashboard.
+When in Edit mode only, you can create and update the dashboard filters.
 These filters are applicable to all tiles on the Dashboard, and you can add as many filters as required.

-- Click the Filters button, and select the relevant measure.
+- Click the Filters button, and select the relevant metrics.

-If the Dashboard is in Normal mode, the Dashboard is updated automatically with the selected measures and values.
+If the dashboard is in Normal mode, the dashboard is updated automatically with the selected values.

-NOTE: To clear the contents of the selected measure, click the arrow icon alongside the measure and select Clear.
-To delete the measure filter, select Remove.
+NOTE: To clear the contents of the selected filter, click the arrow icon alongside the dimension name (next to Campaign in the example below) and select Clear.
+To delete the filter, select Remove.